itadinanta/rust-oids/README.md

 ## Prerequisites/platforms

 I've built on Ubuntu GNU/Linux, Devuan Ceres GNU/Linux and Windows 10.
-I've got reports of successful builds on Mac OS + Homebrew.
-Since adding MSAA a month or so ago, the OSX build panics at launch.

-### Linux

 Aside from the full Rust toolchain, the following packages are required: